 - ICANZ is accredited under the Hague Convention on inter country adoption.
 Our Director and a Board member have been privileged to be invited to various Hague Convention Special Commission meetings.

-- The Hague Convention does not support donations for financing an adoption process - they are not regarded as transparent or ethical.
+- The Hague Convention does not support donations from adoptive parents for financing the costs of your adoption process - they are not regarded as transparent or ethical.
 Although the ICANZ team and the associated personnel in the child's country of origin view their work as a mission, like anyone, they must earn a living to provide for their families.
 As a charitable, not-for-profit organisation, we cover these costs through transparent fees calculated on a basis of cost-recovery and to ensure sustainability - we want to be there in 20 years time when your children want our help.

 - We believe people in the 3rd world countries deserve a fair rate of pay for the professional services they provide.
 To treat staff in in those countries unfairly in order to keep costs down does not sit well with us.
 Often it may not be required by law, but ethically we believe a “worker is worthy of his or her hire”, i.e. we should pay them, not use them.
 Often there is no other source of funding, so if we do not pay for work they have done for us, who will?

 - Our costs are all approved by both the overseas Central Authorities and the New Zealand Central Authority.
 You pay in stages, related to what work has been done.

 - We are audited annually by both financial auditors and the Ministry of Social Development.